 According to an agreement between Environment and Natural Resources (ENR) and the Commission scolaire francophone des Territoires du Nord-Ouest (CSFTNO), ENR promotes a “French milieu” camp every 3rd year.
 This means there are six spaces reserved for francophone or French immersion applicants in 2016.
 However, this does not prevent English-only speakers from attending.
 Instruction will be given in English, as that is the capacity of most of our instructors.
 However, a critical mass of French-speaking students may foster more conversation in French, and instructors will focus on sharing French vocabulary in addition to Tlicho language learning.

 When is it?

-Participants leave Yellowknife for Daring Lake by Twin Otter float plane on July 25, 2016, and return to Yellowknife on August 3, 2016.
+Participants leave Yellowknife for Daring Lake by Twin Otter float plane in July and return to Yellowknife in August.

 Who are the program staff?

 Tlicho elders, environmental educators from the Government of the Northwest Territories (GNWT), professional scientists, resource managers, and a great cooking team.